A short guide to some of the most enchanting gardens located just a car trip away from Rome.

 The Barberini gardens at Castel Gandolfo are located in the Alban hills about 25 km south-east of the capital, and have spectacular views over Lake Albano.
 The 30-hectare papal gardens feature ancient Roman ruins dating back to Emperor Domitian as well as a square of holly oaks, paths of roses and aromatic herbs, and a magnolia garden.
 The 55-hectare site, which includes a 25-hectare Vatican farm, has acted as a papal retreat since the 17th century but in 2014 was opened to the public by Pope Francis for the first time.
 The 1.5-hour guided tours of the Barberini gardens are held Mon-Sat at 08.30, 10.30 and 11.30.
 Tours can be booked by emailing firstname.lastname@example.org, full visiting information on the Vatican Museums website.

 Built for the Cardinal Ippolito D'Este around 1555, these complex renaissance water gardens in Tivoli are among the most famous in the world.
 Water from the nearby river Aniene is channeled under the city of Tivoli to feed the gardens' vast range of spectacular fountains, including the celebrated organ fountain.
 Cascades, pools, water staircases, grottoes and nymphs are revealed at every turn.
 The villa has a bar and restaurant on the terrace overlooking the gardens and there is a bookshop.
-Open daily, except Monday, from 08.30, with last entry in April at 18.30, and at 18.45 in the summer months until September.
+Tues-Sun open from 08.30.
+Mon open from 14.00.
+Closing time in April is 19.15, May-Sept 19.30.
 For full details see website.
 Piazza Trento 5, Tivoli, tel.
 199766166, firstname.lastname@example.org.

 CULTURAL ACADEMY GARDENS